chevere/xr-docs/clients/php.md

 ### vdd

-Use `vdd()` to dump information about one or more variables to the registered output writer stream and die.
+Use `vdd()` to dump information about one or more variables to the output stream and die.

 ```php
 vdd('Hola, mundo!', $var);